Motorcycle Engineering | BEng Four-Year Foundation Entry

 Following the foundation year, a number of themes are developed throughout the course.
 The Core Engineering Theme with subjects such as Maths, Thermodynamics, Mechanics and Structures is introduced in Year 1, developed in Year 2 with Thermofluid Mechanics and Engineering Structural Design and then explored in greater depth in Year 3 with Stress Analysis and Advanced Computational Methods.

-The Design Theme starts in Year 1 with CAED, and is then developed in Year 2 with Computational Methods and the Group project leading into Advanced Computational Methods and the Major Project in Year 3.
+The Design Theme starts in Year 1 with Engineering Design, and is then developed in Year 2 with CAE and Stress Analysis and the Group project leading into Advanced Computational Methods and the Major Project in Year 3.

-Finally the Applied Technology Theme moves through Motorcycle Technology in Year 1, though Motorcycle Dynamics and Engine Performance n Year 2 to Advanced Motorcycle Dynamics and Motorcycle Research and Development in Year 3.
+Finally the Applied Technology Theme moves through Motorcycle Technology in Year 1, though Motorcycle Dynamics and Engine Performance in Year 2 to Advanced Engine Design and Powertrain and Sustainability in Year 3.
 Although not a theme in itself, Engineering Management, introduced in Year 2, underpins a successful approach to both the Group and Major Projects.

 You wish to develop your analytical skills in subjects such as Mathematics and Physics to pursue a career in Engineering.
 You do not have the academic entry requirements for one of our 3 year degree courses but you are passionate about motorcycles and motorcycle sport and see a career in the motorcycle industry as your ultimate goal.